 IRMA: MY LIFE IN MUSIC

-Included will be archival performance and interview footage culled from decades of performances filmed by Michael Murphy Productions.
+The 90-minute program included an extensive interview with Irma herself, as well as commentary from many of her colleagues.
+Included are archival performances and interview footage culled from decades of performances filmed by Michael Murphy Productions at The New Orleans Jazz & Heritage Festival.
 The footage is now part of The New Orleans Jazz & Heritage Foundation Archive.
-The program will also include rare photos from Thomas’ career.
+The program also includes rare photos from her career and family.

-First and foremost, the program will be visual storytelling at its best as Irma will tell her own story, allowing audiences to relish the opportunity to get to know the artist and woman that, quoting Bonnie Raitt, “Her voice today is as—just as beautiful and sultry and powerful as it was on her first records.
+First and foremost, the program is a visual storytelling at its best as Irma will tell her own story, allowing audiences to relish the opportunity to get to know the artist and woman that quoting Bonnie Raitt, “Her voice today is as—just as beautiful and sultry and powerful as it was on her first records.
 And she’s a legend.
 She’s as good today as she was the day she came out of the church singing.”

 Born in Ponchatoula, Louisiana as Irma Lee, Thomas first sang with a Baptist church choir as a teenager.
 By the age of 19, she had already been married twice and had four children.
 Retaining the last name of her second husband, she worked as a waitress and occasionally sang with bandleader Tommy Ridgley.
 With his help, she landed a record deal with Ron Records and by 1959 her first single, “Don’t Mess With My Man,” ranked number 22 on the U. S. Billboard R&B record chart.

-In numerous interviews, New Orleans music legend Allen Toussaint frequently noted that he often wrote songs with Irma Thomas’ voice “in his head.”
-As the producer, composer and pianist of many Minit Label recordings, Toussaint hired Thomas; and out of this collaboration came such beloved recordings as “It’s Raining,” “Ruler Of My Heart” and “Old Records.”
+In numerous interviews New Orleans music legend Allen Toussaint often noted that he often wrote songs with Irma Thomas’ voice “in his head.”
+As the producer, composer and pianist of many Minit Label recordings, Toussaint hired Thomas; and out of this collaboration came such beloved recordings as “It’s Raining,” “Ruler Of My Heart” and “Wish Someone Would Care.”

 In 1991 she was signed by Rounder Records and received her first GRAMMY nomination for Live!
 Simply The Best.
 She recorded numerous gospel albums and received yet another GRAMMY nomination in 1999 for the album Sing It!